e-vents/markdowns/TypeScript - Basics.md

     console.log(result)
 });
 ```
-hint: callback functions can return something, even if the
+>callback functions can return something, even if the
  argument on which they're passed does NOT expect a
  returned value.
 The returned value will be ignored.